Rob Tooley

-Robert William Noel Tooley is a South African politician and public servant who served as Limpopo's Member of the Executive Council (MEC) for Treasury from 2015 to 2019 under Premier Stan Mathabatha.
+Robert William Noel Tooley (born 18 June 1960) is a South African politician and civil servant who served as Limpopo's Member of the Executive Council (MEC) for Treasury from 2015 to 2019 under Premier Stan Mathabatha.
 He represented the African National Congress (ANC) in the Limpopo Provincial Legislature from 1994 to 2007 and later from 2014 to 2019.

 Early life and career

-Tooley was born and raised in Tzaneen in present-day Limpopo province, then part of the Transvaal.
+Tooley was born on 18 June 1960 in Tzaneen in present-day Limpopo province, then part of the Transvaal.
 He matriculated at Pretoria Boys High School in 1978 and graduated with a degree in agriculture from Stellenbosch University in 1983.
 According to Tooley, he joined the ANC in the same year, at the height of apartheid.
 After several months working in Europe as a farm labourer, he returned to South Africa in mid-1984 and established a subtropical fruit farm.